Junction Conditions and local Spacetimes in General Relativity: Summary

 \section{Summary}

 In the present work, a specific approach to the construction of local spacetimes in General Relativity was presented.
 This approach is based on the idea of using local deformations of the metric to join spacetimes with different geometries and physical properties.
-The validity of this idea was made clear by demonstrating the feasibility of fulfilling suitable junction conditions, and further demonstrated by means of some concrete examples of background metrics that prove to be local in a sense specified in this work.
 As it turned out in this context, the approach presented allows the calculation of the curvature fields of spacetimes with metrics of low regularity, such as gravitational shock wave spacetimes, which, from the point of view of standard gluing techniques, does not seem feasible (or even possible).
-Furthermore, it was shown that also non-distributional models can be treated, which cannot be obtained by applying the thin shell formalism.
-From the results obtained, it can be plausibly concluded that there are other examples of local spacetimes that cannot be found with gluing techniques and that are possibly valuable extensions of already known geometric models of Einstein-Hillbert gravity or more general gravitational theories.
+Furthermore, it was found that smooth gluings of arbitrary spacetime pairs can be carried out by using suitable transition functions and that complex types of ambient metrics and associated spacetimes can be constructed by transformations that leave the local geometric structure of spacetime invariant.
+Not least because the above mentioned results do not only apply to exact deformations, but also to local metric perturbations, it can be plausibly concluded from the observations made in this work that there may be valuable extensions of already known geometric models of Einstein-Hilbert gravity or more general gravitational theories that have remained undiscovered so far.
+It might therefore be worthwhile to use the geometric deformation approach in the analysis of complex geometric transitions in spacetime, especially if these transitions cannot be treated on the basis of the traditional thin shell formalism.